 Protecting Your Wedding Investment

 For most couples, the wedding day will be one of the most expensive days of your life!
 You MUST protect your money...your investment...when hiring vendors.
-Of course using a wedding planner and their resources will always make the vendor search easier as they have done the hard research.
-But should you chose to go it alone, below are a few tips to make sure you don't fall for illegitimate businesses:
+Of course using a wedding planner and their resources will always make the search easier as they have vetted the vendors , but should you chose to go it alone, below are a few tips to make sure you don't fall for illegitimate businesses:

 Don't pay hefty deposits/retainers to secure services from vendors...basically all up front.
 Legitimate businesses will seek a 10-50% up front to secure their services and usually the remaining balance will be broken into payments with the final due a week or two before the wedding.